 The Rupert Index

-This publication, which is a must for any serious collector, lists details of all of the Rupert stories as they appeared in the Daily Express and also includes a comprehensive listing of where the stories were subsequently reprinted.
+This publication, written by John Beck and Pamela Stones, which is a must for any serious collector, lists details of all of the Rupert stories as they appeared in the Daily Express and also includes a comprehensive listing of where the stories were subsequently reprinted.
 Full details of all Rupert books are included with many, including all Rupert Annuals, illustrated.

 Rupert Bear Dossier